bsweeyee/CS2108_Image_searcher/README.md

 2. run the program to get the respective csv files

-3. For sift, run the learn.py file by running "python learn.py -d database"*
+3. For sift*, run the learn.py file by running "python learn.py -d database"

 *note sift runs only on Linux/windows systems. macOS is not supported